-Your Directors have pleasure in presenting their Thirty Fifth Annual Report togetherwith the Audited Statement of Accounts for the financial year ended 31st March 2017.
+Your Directors have pleasure in presenting their Thirty Sixth Annual Report togetherwith the Audited Statement of Accounts for the financial year ended 31 March 2018.

 | ||Rupees in Lacs ||Rupees in Lacs |

 |Gross Sales including other Income ||24548.41 ||19737.41 |

 |Gross Profit before interest Depreciation and Taxation ||2645.44 ||1272.72 |